stennety/mywebsite/about.md

 I am creating a way to interact with a local AI in the simplest way for a diverse range of tasks.
 Soon enough I'll post some resources on how to build a complete AI-suite that have Text, Images, Video, Voice (TTS, STT), and real-time capabilities.

-### Expert Training & Consultancy

-Are you interested in harnessing the power of AI for your home or business?

-I offer comprehensive training sessions and consultancy services designed to help you build, install, and configure a secure AI system tailored to your needs.

 ### Get in Touch

-Want to learn more about my work or collaborate on an exciting project?
+If you want to get in touch for a training sessions or consultancy services to help you build, install, and configure a secure AI system tailored to your needs, get in touch.

-Feel free to reach out to me at [boeykard@gmail.com](mailto:boeykard@gmail.com).
+Feel free to reach out [boeykard@gmail.com](mailto:boeykard@gmail.com).
 I look forward to connecting with you!